 Real world experiences

 Undergraduate research experiences are available with professors throughout the Chester F. Carlson Center for Imaging Science and are highly encouraged.
 These opportunities enable students to practice real-world lab application of the information they are currently studying.
-Cooperative education is also highly recommended to gain experiences outside of RIT though not required for graduation.
-Advisors and the professional staff in the Office of Career Services and Cooperative Education are available to assist in helping you identify and apply for cooperative education experiences.
+Cooperative education is optional but highly recommended for students to gain experience outside of RIT.

 Nature of work